CarlosAMolina/graphql/flask_sqlalchemy/README.md

 To call the `all_departments` `SQLAlchemyConnectionField` in the `schema.py` file, you can see the GraphQL body to send in the `bruno/graphql/allDepartments.bru` file.

-To call the `search` function in the `schema.py` file ([tutorial](https://docs.graphene-python.org/projects/sqlalchemy/en/latest/examples/), you can see the GraphQL body to send in the `bruno/graphql/search.bru` file.
+To call the `search` function in the `schema.py` file ([Search all Models with Union tutorial](https://docs.graphene-python.org/projects/sqlalchemy/en/latest/examples/), you can see the GraphQL body to send in the `bruno/graphql/search.bru` file.

 ## Resources